MicrosoftDocs/entra-docs/docs/identity/domain-services/deploy-azure-app-proxy.md

 With a VM ready to be used as the Microsoft Entra private network connector, now copy and run the setup file downloaded from the Microsoft Entra admin center.

 1. Copy the Microsoft Entra private network connector setup file to your VM.
-1. Run the setup file, such as *AADApplicationProxyConnectorInstaller.exe*.
+1. Run the setup file, such as *MicrosoftEntraPrivateNetworkConnectorInstaller.exe*.
 Accept the software license terms.
 1. During the install, you're prompted to register the connector with the Application Proxy in your Microsoft Entra directory.
    * Provide the credentials for a global administrator in your Microsoft Entra directory.
 The Microsoft Entra Global Administrator credentials may be different from your  Azure credentials in the portal